jonrau1/ElectricEye/README.md

 I will, eventually.
 If you really need a specific check supported RIGHT NOW please create an Issue, and if it is feasible, I will tackle it.
 PRs are welcome for any additions.

 ### 10. Where is that automated remediation you like so much?
-You probably have me confused with someone else...That is a Phase 2 plan: after I am done scanning all the things, we can remediate all of the things.
+~~You probably have me confused with someone else...That is a Phase 2 plan: after I am done scanning all the things, we can remediate all of the things.~~

+Work has started in [ElectricEye-Response](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-response)

 ### 11. Why do some of the severity scores / labels for the same failing check have different values?!
 Some checks, such as the EC2 Systems Manager check for having the latest patches installed are dual-purpose and will have different severities.
 For instance, that check looks if you have any patch state infromation reported at all, if you do not you likely are not even managing that instance as part of the patch baseline.
 If a missing or failed patch is reported, then the severity is bumped up since you ARE managing patches but something happened and now the patch is not being installed.